miyako/4d-plugin-ix-websocket-v2/README.md

 |status.uri|Text||
 |status.errorStr|Text|on failure|

-also any `Websocket client` property can be modified
+`Websocket client` property can be modified while the client is stopped

 ## Websocket client stop